Security Settings

 Result: Request is allowed while all other user-agent requests are rejected.

-To prevent a third party from using your API Key on their website, you can list HTTP Origins that are allowed to use HTTP.
+To prevent unauthorized third parties from using your API Key on their websites, you can configure an Origin Allowlist to restrict API Key access to specific HTTP Origins.

-If you are deploying your application to mydapp.example.com, adding mydapp.example.com to your HTTP Origin allowlist will ensure that Origin is not included in HTTP requests: all traffic from mydapp.example.com will be rejected.
+For example, if you deploy your application to mydapp.example.com, adding this domain to your HTTP Origin allowlist ensures that any traffic not containing the Origin mydapp.example.com will be rejected.

-Similar to TLS certificates, HTTP Origin matching supports wildcard subdomain patterns, where the left-most sub-domain may be replaced with the special wildcard to match any such subdomain.
-The matches a single sub-domain, and can only appear as the left-most portion of an entry.
+Similar to TLS certificates, HTTP Origin matching supports wildcard subdomain patterns.
+The left-most subdomain can be replaced with a special wildcard (*) to match any such subdomain.
+This wildcard matches a single subdomain level and can only appear as the left-most portion of an entry.

-The URL schema is optional, and can be http://, https:// or any other schema you want to limit to.
-If the schema is included in the allowlist entry, the Origin must have the same schema.
-Furthermore, an entry with only one schema will limit requests to Origins of that schema.
+The URL scheme is optional and can be http://, https://, or any other scheme you wish to limit to.
+If a scheme is included in the allowlist entry, the Origin must have the same scheme.
+Furthermore, an entry specifying a particular scheme will limit requests strictly to Origins of that scheme.

 -H 'Origin: [https://myapp.example.com](https://myapp.example.com)' \